rodineyw/rodineyw-readme/README.md

 - 😊 He/His</p>
 <p>
 - 🧐 Curiosity about me:
-You can call me Rod.
-I'm graduating in IoT (Internet of Things), I've been a 2D illustrator since 2018, I love technology and I intend to develop myself in this area.
-I'm curious and I like to learn a little bit of everything.
-I always try to evolve in knowledge, I want to specialize in Open Source and Artificial Intelligence.
+<p>You can call me Rod.
+I'm graduating in IoT (Internet of Things), I've been a 2D illustrator since 2018, I love technology and I intend to develop myself in this area.</p>
+<p>I'm curious and I like to learn a little bit of everything.</p>
+<p>I always try to evolve in knowledge, I want to specialize in Open Source and Artificial Intelligence.
  </p>